tap349/tap349.github.io/_posts/2018-05-08-vim-troubleshooting.md

 poor performance of Vim in the terminal on macOS
 ------------------------------------------------

-scrolling, moving cursor around - everything seems to be very sluggish.
+scrolling, moving cursor around - everything feels very slow.

 **solution**